mdp/middlefiddle/README.md

 You've also got a couple helper properties:

-req.fullUrl #=> The full requested URL, including the schema req.isSecure #=> Did it come via SSL?
+- req.fullUrl #=> The full requested URL, including the schema
+- req.isSecure #=> Did it come via SSL?

 ### TODO

 - Clean up HTTPS cert generation.
 Right now 3 parrallel request to the same domain cause a race condition.
   This only happens the first time you visit a site, but it's hacky.
 - Expand logging
+- Add more middleware

 ### Want to contribute

-This is my first node project, so please excuse the poor coding.
-If you have any suggestions, feel free to address them in a pull request.
+This is my first node project, criticism is gladly accepted as long as it's in the form of a pull request.

 ### Development